When Pic first discovered that there was sugar in his beloved spread, he had an epiphany - make the stuff himself.

 It stands to reason that peanut butter made with only the very best Hi Oleic peanuts – and, for those who want it, a sprinkling of local sea salt – is about as healthy a product as you can get.

-If you really need more convincing that our peanut butter is healthy, try comparing our contents labels with those of our more-processed competitors.
+If you really need more convincing that our peanut butter is healthy, try comparing our labels with those of our more-processed competitors.
 Our list will never contain words you can’t understand!

 The great debate: Smooth or crunchy?